NeverEndingBox/NeverEndingBox/README.md

 ### Hi there 👋 I'm NeverEndingBox.
 - 🌱 I’m currently learning networking and programming at polhemskolan. <br>
-- 👯 I'm open for requests about collaberations. <br>
 - 💬 Ask me about anything you want. (no personal stuff though) <br>
 - 📫 How to reach me: you can reach me through my mail: neverendingbox14@gmail.com <br>
 - 😄 Pronouns: He/They <br>